-Walgreen Co. is a popular pharmacy, with 9,021 different store locations across the United States, Puerto Rico, and the U.S. Virgin Islands.
-Walgreens employs more than 225,000 people.
+Walgreen Co. is a popular pharmacy, with 8,886 different store locations across the United States, Puerto Rico, and the US Virgin Islands.

 Let’s take a look at how you can start the application process and get a job at Walgreens:

-To apply for a job at a Walgreens drug store, you should visit the Walgreens careers page and search for available positions (like assistant store manager or beauty advisor), in your area.
+To apply for a job at a Walgreens drug store, you should visit the Walgreens careers page and search for available positions.
+For example, you could look for an assistant store manager or beauty advisor role in your area.

 There are many entry-level positions available to those with high school diplomas.
 You’ll also find many full-time and part-time job opportunities to explore.

 It’s worth noting that their minimum age of employment is 18.